-Today, I want to talk to you about a question that has been floating around the blogosphere for quite some time: does affiliate marketing actually work?.
+Today, I want to talk about a question that has been floating around the blogosphere for quite some time: does affiliate marketing actually work?.

 In a nutshell, affiliate marketing is a way for bloggers and other online content creators to make money by promoting other people’s products or services.